Nearly 100 military awards, medals to be returned to Kansas veterans

-TOPEKA (KSNT) — In honor of Veterans Day, Kansas State Treasurer, Lynn Rogers, is hoping to reunite veterans and their families with military awards, medals, and insignia.
+TOPEKA, Kan.
+(KSNT) — In honor of Veterans Day, Kansas State Treasurer Lynn Rogers is hoping to reunite veterans and their families with military awards, medals, and insignia.

 “We want to say thank you to our veterans and let them know that it’s just a small gesture, but our thanks is just beyond words for what they’ve done to serve us,” Rogers said.